 And interestingly enough, it is a privately-owned activity!

-Tourists flock in every year to experience the once in a lifetime trek.
-If you’re planning a trip to Alaska, then this should definitely be on your list of sights to see!
+Tourists flock in every year to experience the once-in-a-lifetime trek.
+If you’re planning a trip to Alaska, then this ice climb should definitely be on your list of sights to see!

 If you opt to drive (it’s the perfect stop on an Alaska road trip, check out our itinerary here!), you’ll probably want to be in an SUV.